zhongjzsb/zhongjzsb-blog/content/posts/baobao-posts/2019-10-28-back-to-github.md

 ## Finally

-## Something about github:
+## Something about github

-if you want to delete commit from github, here are the steps you want to use ([Reference website](https://gist.github.com/CrookedNumber/8964442#targetText=To%20remove%20the%20last%20commit,to%20remove%20even%20more%20commits)):
+if you want to delete commit from github, here are the steps you want to use [Reference website](https://gist.github.com/CrookedNumber/8964442#targetText=To%20remove%20the%20last%20commit,to%20remove%20even%20more%20commits).

 ```git
 git reset --hard \<commit-id\>